RealMaximeCaloz/Portfolio/PortfolioPresentation.md

 As you can see, the extracted hidden image has inherited a few visual artefacts.

-Howeveer, its depiction is still blatantly obvious, despite having been secretly cloaked in a completely different image.
+However, its depiction is still blatantly obvious, despite having been secretly cloaked in a completely different image.